Last Updated on April 22, 2021 by Helga Dosa

 Benelli Makes a Comeback

-In 1995, the time was right and Benelli was revived with Andrea Merloni at the helm.
+In 1995, the time was right and Benelli came back to life with Andrea Merloni.
 The Tornado 900 Tre super sport bike was launched in 2002.
 In 2005, the TNT roadster made its appearance.
-The Company has experienced great innovation and growth.
+The Company has mixed great innovation and growth.
 Best of all, it is 100% Italian.
 Benelli has recently celebrated its 100th Anniversary.
 In fact, the manufacturer produces everything om-house, from the design to the assembly.